 2) Vapes Use Way Less Weed

-Less is more is an approach that many neglect when it comes to cannabis use.
-Cannabis salves and tinctures that contain extremely concentrated amounts of cannabinoids are extremely effective, even though the active ingredients would be roughly 1/50th of what you’d put in a pipe.
+Less is more is an approach that many folks neglect when it comes to cannabis use.
+Cannabis salves and tinctures contain extremely concentrated amounts of cannabinoids, and are extremely effective… even though the active ingredients would be roughly 1/50th of what you’d put in a pipe.

-Vapes like the Arizer Solo II, pictured above, require about 0.15-grams of dried ground herb to deliver a 15-minute long session of thick vapor.
+Vapes like the Arizer Solo II, pictured above, require about 0.15 grams of dried ground herb to deliver a 15-minute long session of thick vapour.

-While it sounds ridiculous, when the cannabinoids and terpenes aren’t being incinerated you can achieve a lot more with a lot less.
+While it sounds ridiculous… you can achieve a lot more with a lot less, when the cannabinoids and terpenes aren’t being incinerated.

-When I think about the one-gram spliffs I used to roll I was barely making an ounce last a week.
-Now with vaporizers you could sit there vaping all day and you’re barely going to bust through a quarter.
+When I think about the one-gram spliffs I used to roll, I can remember the ounces I went through in just a week.
+Now, with vaporisers, I could sit there vaping all day and barely bust through a quarter.